atomone-hub/atomone/docs/architecture/adr-004-nakamoto-bonus.md

 ### Reward Distribution

-The chain reward is distributed across validator using an even distribution weighted by stake.
+The chain reward is distributed across validators using an even distribution weighted by stake.
 This means that the reward a validator `j` receives after validating block `i` can be computed as follows:

 $$
 r_{ji} = \frac {x_{ji}}{S_i} * R_i.